 Success online doesn’t require the world’s best designer or web developer to build an award-winning website.
-It doesn’t require the most robust marketing budget or sales force to peddle your stuff.
+It doesn’t require the most robust online marketing strategy, budget or sales force to peddle your stuff.

-Being successful online comes down to getting found and making a connection.
+Being successful online comes down to first, building a successful brand.
+Next, getting found and making a connection.
 And that takes copy.
 I’m not referring to the copy you’ve pulled from your dusty business plan or from a textbook that lacks anything engaging.
 I’m referring to copy that’s written in the right way for your product or service.

 If you open your computer or turn on your phone, you’ll notice that content is everywhere.
 And looking deeper you might notice that the style of content has changed.
 It’s more engaging.
 More persuasive.
 Written more for, well, you – since you’ve found it.